jzwood/ledgerdemain/spec.md

       - maybe instead of seconds count down it's converted to % ready that way it feels like spell is charging up with might feel good
       - hmm spells go into effect instantly so queueing up spells that go into effect staggered is a little weird.
       - unless the spell won't be invoked until it's cooled down that way you can change your mind
+  - OK cooldowns felt bad so I'm going to both remove mana and cooldowns.
+I've just ramped up the floor spell difficulty so that spamming is a valid strategy if you are quick enough to pull it off.